Getting Started Guide

 Step 4: Start a Service

-docker compose --project-directory compose --profile=SERVICES up --no-recreate --build -d spring-jvm-virtual
+docker compose --project-directory compose --profile=OBS --profile=SERVICES up -d quarkus-jvm

 Wait 30 seconds for service startup and JVM initialization.